anaxite/tgdp-asciidoc-templates/CONTRIBUTING.md

 ## Adopt a template

-In this phase, you will decide which template project you will work on and adopt that template.
+In this phase, you will decide which template or method project you will work on and assign yourself to the issue tracking that project.

 Be aware that:
-- Each template project is represented by a corresponding issue in the templates repository.
+- Each template or method project is represented by a corresponding issue in the templates repository.
 - You will use this issue to communicate the status of your template project as it moves through the different phases of the template writing process.
 - The Good Docs Project managers use a kanban board that shows all the issues for the current template projects.
 This tool allows the templateers and project stakeholders to track the overall progress of each template and assist templateers whose progress is blocked.